MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical.md

 # Set up logical networks in the VMM fabric

-Read this article to learn how to create logical networks in System Center - Virtual Machine Manager (VMM).
+Read this article to learn how to create logical networks in System Center - Virtual Machine Manager (VMM)

+::: moniker range="sc-vmm-2019"

+>[!NOTE]
+> For information about logical networks in VMM 2019 UR1, [see this article](network-logical-ur1).

+::: moniker-end

 You have different types of networks in your organization, including corporate networks, management networks, and others.
 In VMM each of these networks is defined as a logical network.
 Logical networks are logical objects that mirror your physicals networks.